viamrobotics/docs/docs/program/extend/SDK-as-server.md

 1. Code a new model of a built-in resource type.
 You can do this by creating a new interface that implements required methods.
 The new model must implement any functions of the built-in resource type marked as required in its RDK API definition.
 2. Register the custom component on a new gRPC server instance and start the server.
-You can do this with the `go.viam.com/utils/rpc` package.
-1. Add the server as a [remote](/manage/parts-and-remotes) of your robot.
+3. Add the server as a [remote](/manage/parts-and-remotes) of your robot.
-2. Configure a command to launch this remote server as a [process](/appendix/glossary/#term-process) of your robot to make sure the remote server is always running alongside the rest of your robot.
+4. Configure a command to launch this remote server as a [process](/appendix/glossary/#term-process) of your robot to make sure the remote server is always running alongside the rest of your robot.

 {{% /tab %}}
 {{% tab name="Python" %}}